-ESL classes, which focus on intensive development of listening, speaking, reading, and writing skills in English, are offered to English Language learners at all secondary campuses.
-Students who qualify for ESL services may enroll in ESL classes.
-The ESL program shall be an integral part of the regular educational program.
+ESL classes, which focus on intensive development of listening, speaking, reading, and writing skills in English, are offered to English Language learners.
+Placement into ESL classes will be commensurate to the student's English Language proficiency level.
+The ESL program shall be an integral part of the regular educational program and students who participate in this program are also eligible to participate in all other courses upon meeting each course requirement.
 State-adopted English as a second language instructional materials and supplementary materials are used as curriculum tools.
 This program is aligned with the district's general education literacy program.